IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_cluster_worker_info.rst

     worker pool name

+  state (False, str, None)
+    State of the worker

   resource_group_id (False, str, None)
     ID of the resource group.

   worker_id (True, str, None)
     ID of the worker

+  cluster_name_id (True, str, None)
+    Name or ID of the cluster

+  kube_version (False, str, None)
+    kube version of the worker

   ibmcloud_api_key (True, any, None)